Maxtermax/Maxtermax/README.md

 - [generator-stack-lego](https://www.npmjs.com/package/generator-stack-lego): This is a concept to build web applications based on the idea that build applications should be like building Lego houses: putting blocks ending with a complete application.

 Apps:
-- [sneaker store](https://sneaker-store-1.vercel.app): sneaker store demo for [hermes-io](https://www.npmjs.com/package/hermes-io#get-started)
+- [Sneaker store](https://sneaker-store-1.vercel.app): sneaker store demo for [hermes-io](https://hermes-io-docs.vercel.app/)
-- [hermes-io Inspector](https://chrome.google.com/webstore/detail/hermes-io/pjdkgcpikfmkncldipldmimanfkpeedm?hl=en): chrome extension made for debug notifications emitted by [hermes-io](https://www.npmjs.com/package/hermes-io#get-started)
+- [hermes-io Inspector](https://chrome.google.com/webstore/detail/hermes-io/pjdkgcpikfmkncldipldmimanfkpeedm?hl=en): chrome extension made for debuging [hermes-io](https://hermes-io-docs.vercel.app/)

 If you find me work helpful please consider support me at https://www.buymeacoffee.com/maxtermax, that encourage me to continue working on cool open source projects.